 - Interview data analysis: We did an initial analysis of the frequency of themes in the interviews.
-After developing the goals, we went back and more carefully coded the interview responses based on our initial analysis and our draft goals and strategies.
-We also extracted representative quotes for each of the areas. - Focus groups to collect feedback on draft ideas: We took our initial lists of goals and strategies with community leaders and campus constituent groups. - Workforce development group (local business leaders, labor council, non-profits, state Future of Work reps) - Eastside neighborhood forum - Chancellor's community advisory committees - Coachella valley community leaders - Feedback on the draft report from all participants: Not yet completed
+After developing the goals, we went back and more carefully coded the interview responses based on our initial analysis and our draft goals and strategies, using Dedoose.
+We also extracted representative quotes for each of the areas (in Appendix 3). - Focus groups to collect feedback on draft ideas: We took our initial lists of goals and strategies with community leaders and campus constituent groups.
+Please note, numbers below include UCR facilitators. - Workforce development group (local business leaders, labor council, non-profits, state Future of Work reps) (20) - Eastside neighborhood forum (approx. 20) - Chancellor's community advisory committees (21) - Coachella valley community leaders civic leaders (11), education leaders (7), non-profit leaders (13), and residents/partners (22) - UCR campus forum to collect feedback from campus stakeholders on the draft report - Feedback on the draft report from all participants (Appendix 5 contains a list of the constituency groups consulted during the interview and focus group process).